beegee-tokyo/ganbarou_tools/README.md

 ------------------------------------------------------------------------------------------------------

 **Files description:**
-- builds4.sh ==> builds the ROM and makes the necessary patches
+- nameless.sh ==> builds the ROM and makes the necessary patches (p4 for 3G ROM or p4w for Wifi ROM)
-- justs4.sh ==> just makes the patches to the ROM
 - push.sh ==> pushes changes of forked/my own repos to github
 - merge.sh ==> merges changes on original repos to forked/my own repos
 - sync.sh ==> synces the repos with github